 MISCONCEPTIONS EMBODIED IN THE AGING PARADIGM

-The Ptolemaic paradigm ultimately gave way to the Copernican paradigm, which was based on the concept that the sun is the center of the solar system.
-The Copernican model was far from perfect, but it was much closer to objective reality.
+The Ptolemaic paradigm ultimately gave way to the Copernican paradigm, which was based on the notion that the sun is the center of the solar system.
+The Copernican model was not perfect, but it was much closer to objective reality.
 And by freeing astronomers from the strictures of the Ptolemaic paradigm, the Copernican paradigm allowed for a scientific revolution.
 Scientists were able to develop rigorous scientific theories that explain astronomical observations.

 In the absence of a scientific theory (or even a generally accepted definition) that explains what aging is, all we have are the shared preconceptions that are embodied in the aging paradigm.
 From the dawn of human civilization, those preconceptions have served as the foundational conceptual framework for how humans view human life.
 They almost go without saying.
 Young people are healthy and strong; older people suffer from progressive deterioration of strength, vitality and health.
 The infirmities of aging are inevitable, and they are an integral part of a process that ultimately results in death.
 All organisms are subject to an inexorable and irreversible aging process that commences as soon as they reach adulthood.